alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+When you press the "g" key on a keyboard, the browser receives the event and triggers a series of actions.
+One of the primary functions that come into play is auto-complete.
+This feature assists you in completing or suggesting possible options based on what you're typing.

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+Once the browser detects the "g" key press, it initiates its auto-complete algorithm.
+The algorithm considers various factors such as your browser's configuration, whether you're using private/incognito mode, and your browsing history.

+As you start typing "google.com" after pressing the "g" key, the browser's auto-complete feature goes to work.
+It runs blocks of code that process your input and generate suggestions.
+These suggestions are typically displayed in a dropdown below the URL bar or search box.

+The auto-complete algorithm refines the suggestions with each subsequent keypress.
+It takes into account your search history, bookmarks, cookies, and even popular searches from the entire internet.
+This information helps the browser prioritize and sort the suggestions based on relevance.

+In some cases, the auto-complete algorithm might be intelligent enough to suggest "google.com" before you finish typing it.
+This prediction is made based on patterns it recognizes in your previous searches or general user behavior.

+Overall, when you press the "g" key, the browser's auto-complete function is triggered, and it uses various data points to provide you with relevant suggestions as you type.

 The "enter" key bottoms out
 ---------------------------